Clyde Caldwell: Career

 Caldwell worked as an illustrator for The Charlotte Observer newspaper as well as doing commercial work for an advertising agency, before doing freelance illustrations for magazines such as a series of Barsoom covers for Heavy Metal.
 He also did cover work for Dragon, published by TSR, publishers of the Dungeons & Dragons role-playing game.
 “I was offered a job three different times by TSR, Inc., when I was freelancing.
 Finally, the third time, I decided to come up to Wisconsin to meet the people I was working with long distance, whom I might eventually be working with face-to-face if I accepted the position.
 I really liked the company and the people, so I agreed that day to work for them.”
 Some of Caldwell's early work included the covers for the three paintings for the 1985 Greyhawk Adventures novels, and 1985's Dragonlance Calendar, three paintings for the 1986 Amazing Stories Calendar, plus the cover and three interior paintings for the 1987 Dragonlance Legends Calendar, as well as several Dragonlance module covers.
 He was also known for his work on Star Frontiers.
 Artist Larry Elmore later commented that Caldwell's dragons, compared to those of other artists, appeared "more serpentine—slimmer and more snakeish."

 Caldwell gained fame producing work for TSR from 1982 to 1992, illustrating many Dungeons & Dragons products at a time when the game was around the peak of its popularity.
 He was known in particular for his work on Ravenloft and Gazetteer gaming modules.
 Since 1992 he has again worked as a freelance artist.

 His work was included as part of the 2002 collection Masters of Dragonlance Art.
 Caldwell has illustrated cards for the Magic: The Gathering collectible card game.

+In 2014, Scott Taylor of Black Gate, named Clyde Caldwell as 9C in a list of The Top 10 RPG Artists of the Past 40 Years, saying "Clyde took great advantage of his place and offered up a great deal of sublime and lasting work, although he was never really one to go outside of TSR even after he left the company, although like many he went into covering novels."